-Some tool boxes come with removable container that can also be used for this purpose.
+Some tool boxes come with a removable container that can also be used for this purpose.

 Cable Ties, or Zip Ties, can be used for various activities.
-For example, computers with a lot of internal components will naturally create a lot of cabling.
-This cabling can interfere with CPU and Graphics Card fans, especially in ultra small form chassis types, and this can put the components at risk of overheating.
+For example, computers with numerous internal components will naturally create a lot of cabling.
+This cabling can interfere with CPU and Graphics Card fans, especially in ultra-small form chassis types, and this can put the components at risk of overheating.

 Cable ties are also useful for managing cabling you are carrying around with you in your toolkit.

 For cable management I use Velcro ties.
 They are more expensive but worth it, as they can be reused, and saves the hassle of having to cut off cable ties when you need to use one of the spare internal PSU cables.